jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

   logger level edited in that copy changes the journal output within the interval with no restart.
-- With the site file set, which exports `LOG4J_CONFIGURATION_FILE` to every JVM, the observation records which configuration Tomcat's own lines and the CA client's `java.util.logging` lines take (M35's `log4j2-tomcat.xml` or the site file): the site file and `log4j2-tomcat.xml` each carry a different marker string for that run, so each line shows which file formatted it; if the site file replaces `log4j2-tomcat.xml` for them, the guides say so.
-M35 / T2 observed, with `LOG4J_CONFIGURATION_FILE` set to a site file, Tomcat and CA client lines still taking `log4j2-tomcat.xml`;
+- With the site file set, which exports `LOG4J_CONFIGURATION_FILE` to every JVM, the site file formats the application lines only, and Tomcat's own lines and the CA client's `java.util.logging` lines keep M35's `log4j2-tomcat.xml`; a different marker string in each file for the run shows which file formatted each line, and the guides describe that split.
-  this row confirms it with its own site copy and markers.

 ##### Dependencies And Decisions